 If you or a loved one is staying in a behavioral health setting, there are some important things you need to know to prevent infections.
-Freestanding acute care hospitals, specialty psychiatric hospitals, substance abuse centers, outpatient practices, group homes, and correctional institutions are a few of the many environments that can present challenges for infection prevention.
+Behavioral health centers, specialty psychiatric hospitals, substance abuse centers, group homes, and correctional institutions are a few of the many environments that can present challenges for infection prevention.

 Why is infection prevention important for people within the behavioral health setting?

 - People with mental illness may be at increased risk for infection in the community.
 This might be related to the type of facility in which they live, as well as the behaviors of the clients themselves, which could lead to an increased risk for infections that could spread to other clients and/or facility personnel.

 - People with behavioral health issues may have a decreased resistance to infection because of age, underlying medical conditions, or substance abuse.